Transfer of an asset

 - Does not receive adequate consideration for the asset, unless the transfer meets one of the conditions in subsection (4)(a) through (g) of this section.

-- The agency or its designee does not apply a period of ineligibility for uncompensated value if:
+- The agency or the agency's designee does not apply a period of ineligibility for uncompensated value if:

-- The total of all transfers in a month does not exceed the average daily private nursing facility rate in that month;
+- The total of all asset transfers in a month does not exceed the statewide average daily private cost for nursing facilities at the time of application or the date of transfer, whichever is later;

-- The transferred resource was an excluded resource under WAC 182-513-1350 except a home, unless the transfer of the home meets the conditions under (d) of this subsection;
+- The transferred asset was an excluded resource under WAC 182-513-1350 except a home, unless the transfer of the home meets the conditions under (d) of this subsection;

-- The asset was transferred for less than fair market value (FMV), and the person can establish one of the following:
+- The asset was transferred for less than fair market value (FMV), and the client can establish one of the following:

-- The transfer was not made to qualify for medicaid, continue to qualify for medicaid, or avoid estate recovery.
-Convincing evidence must be presented regarding the specific purpose of the transfer;
+- The asset was transferred exclusively for a purpose other than to qualify for medicaid, continue to qualify for medicaid, or avoid estate recovery.

-- All assets transferred for less than FMV have been returned to the person or the person's spouse; or
+- All assets transferred for less than FMV have been returned to the client or the client's spouse; or

 - The transferred asset was a home, if the home was transferred to the person's: